How to Play Big 2

 Is Big 2 the same as 13?

 Many players call the game 13 because each player usually starts with 13 cards in a four-player game.
-Boba Big 2 also deals 13 cards per player in heads-up online play for a cleaner duel.
+Boba Champs Big 2 also deals 13 cards per player in heads-up online play for a cleaner duel.

 Is Big 2 like poker?